lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Accesslogging.md

   }
 }
 ```
-Performs a logical ¡°and¡± operation on the result of each filter in filters.
+Performs a logical â€œandâ€ operation on the result of each filter in filters.
 Filters are evaluated sequentially and if one of them returns false, the filter returns false immediately.

 ### Or
 ```